xezpeleta/enuri/README.md

 - The client is responsible for capturing the audio and sending it to the server, as well as showing the transcriptions using a web interface that can be accessed as an overlay in OBS.
 The client can be run on any machine with a microphone and network access to the server.

 **Where does the name come from?**
-ENUR̈I is a compound word derived from ENTZUN (Basque for "listen") and IRAKURRI (Basque for "read").
+ENUŔI is a compound word derived from ENTZUN (Basque for "listen") and IRAKURRI (Basque for "read").

 ## Quickstart with Docker Compose